 Frequently Asked Questions

-JNI is currently seeking accreditation of the Master of Counselling and Applied Psychotherapy by the Psychotherapy & Counselling Federation of Australia (PACFA)
+JNI is accredited for the Master of Counselling and Applied Psychotherapy by the Psychotherapy and Counselling Federation of Australia.

 There are only two units that have been accredited to run online.
 They are PSY401: Human Development across the Lifespan, and PSY403: Ethics, Legal & Professional Issues.
 All other units run exclusively face-to-face, and you must attend at least 80% of the lectures for these subjects to be eligible to pass them.
 A full-time load is 3 subjects, which would normally require attendance on 2-3 days per week for 12 weeks each trimester.